What to expect on your First Lady cruise

 • Manual wheelchairs can be accommodated, and the cruise can lend a manual wheelchair if requested; motorized scooters and electric wheelchairs cannot board for safety reasons.

-Frequently asked questions about the First Lady Cruise ticket
+Frequently asked questions about First Lady cruise tickets

 Can I bring food or drinks onboard?